nikolalsvk/blog/content/blog/7-ways-to-debug-jest-tests-in-terminal/index.md

 ## Final Thoughts

 That's it for now, folks.
+You should be able to pick and choose a way to debug your Jest tests.
+The idea of debugging tests in Jest was "bugging" me for quite some time, and I am happy I found various solutions and that I get to share them with y'all.

 Thanks for tuning in, and be sure to subscribe to the [newsletter](/newsletter) and follow me on [Twitter](https://twitter.com/nikolalsvk) for new blog posts and tips.
-If you find the post useful, consider sharing it on Twitter with your friend and co-workers:
+If you find the post useful, consider sharing it on Twitter with your friend and
+co-workers:

-Until next one, cheers.
+Until the next one, cheers.